ltfschoen/opengov-bot/README.md

    - Ensure your Nginx configuration is correctly forwarding to your verification server port
    - Test your domain URL directly in a browser: `https://your-domain.com/api/interactions`
    - You should see a response from your verification server

+5. **CORS Support**: The verification server now includes proper CORS headers to support cross-origin requests from Discord:
+   - Handles OPTIONS preflight requests
+   - Includes appropriate Access-Control-Allow headers
+   - You can see detailed logs of these requests in the server output

+6. **Multiple Endpoints**: While Discord officially uses `/api/interactions`, our server also supports `/interactions`, `/api/discord/interactions`, and `/discord/interactions` for flexibility during testing.

 #### Troubleshooting Verification Issues